yellowstonegames/SquidLib/README.md

     - We now have SquidSetup to automatically handle the setup of a new project that uses SquidLib 3.0.0-b3, including fetching dependencies automatically and setting up a project that potentially targets both desktop and Android, potentially HTML, and possibly iOS as well.
     - If you already use Maven, Gradle, SBT, Leiningen, or some other dependency manager, upgrading should be easier to the 3.0.0 series
     - If you don't, you should, and SquidSetup should handle the hard parts for you.
+  - If you use SquidLib's latest version as of April 12, the assets have been moved out of the `squidlib` jar, making the download size smaller, but a freshly-updated SquidSetup has all the latest assets and will put them in the correct assets folder (as before) without duplicating them.
+    - If you don't use SquidSetup, you can download any assets you need from the assets/ folder of this GitHub repo, or get all the assets in a .zip or .tar.gz file from SquidSetup's release page for the [latest SquidSetup](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-LATEST).

 Download
 --

 Download JARs for older versions from the Releases tab, use Maven Central to download the latest version with your choice of features, or simply use SquidSetup to make a new project configured the way libGDX prefers to work, and copy in any code you might already have.

 Ideally, if you're just starting out you should use SquidSetup.
+This is [the most recent beta release of the setup tool](https://github.com/SquidPony/SquidLib/releases/tag/v3.0.0-b3);
+that version is now discouraged since targeting HTML simply doesn't work in it, and many features have been added in the current latest code.
-This is [the most recent beta release of the setup tool](https://github.com/SquidPony/SquidLib/releases/tag/v3.0.0-b3).
-This is [the new snapshot setup tool](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-LATEST), which is advised if you want to target HTML (the beta 3 release, put simply, does not work with HTML unless you put serious work into compatibility) or if you want to test new features/fixes as they come in.
-In the snapshot from February 21, 2016 relative to beta 3, there's several new dungeon generation and room finding features/fixes, SquidColorCenter now matches or exceeds most features in the older SColorFactory, distance field fonts should be better (especially on HTML targets and/or when you use SquidLayers), and so on.
+This is [the new snapshot setup tool](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-LATEST), which is advised in general, but especially if you want to test new features/fixes as they come in.
+In the snapshot from April 12, 2016 relative to beta 3, there's several new dungeon generation and room finding features/fixes, SquidColorCenter now matches or exceeds most features in the older SColorFactory, distance field fonts should be better (especially on HTML targets, and now for all usages, not just in SquidLayers), there's the ability to place lakes without messing up connectivity in SectionDungeonGenerator, you can find certain areas within rooms that meet certain criteria (like corners, centers of rooms, floors near large flat walls, etc.) with Placement, regular expressions work when targeting HTML (which enables FakeLanguageGen to work on all platforms), there's support for non-monospaced fonts in message boxes and similar groups of text (you can see this in action in Dungeon Mercenary) and so on.

 More information is available on the wiki here on Github, at the page on [Project Setup](https://github.com/SquidPony/SquidLib/wiki/Project-Setup).